Multiply the polynomials.(x+4)(3x2−2x+1)\left(x+4\right)\le... | Study Prep in Pearson+

-Combine all the simplified terms into a single polynomial and then combine like terms (terms with the same variable raised to the same power) to write the final expanded polynomial.
+Combine like terms if there are any.
+Like terms have the same variable parts raised to the same powers.
+Add their coefficients to simplify the expression.

+Write the final expression as the product of the two polynomials fully expanded and simplified, showing all combined terms clearly.

 Watch next